Cloud Atlas (film): Directors

 On 25 October 2012, after the premiere at Toronto (and despite the standing ovation it received there), Lilly Wachowski stated as "soon as [critics] encounter a piece of art they don't fully understand the first time going through it, they think it's the fault of the movie or the work of art.
 They think, 'It's a mess ...
 This doesn't make any sense.'
 And they reject it, just out of an almost knee-jerk response to some ambiguity or some gulf between what they expect they should be able to understand, and what they understand."

-In the same interview, Lana Wachowski stated people "will try to will Cloud Atlas to be rejected.
+In the same interview, Lana Wachowski said people "will try to will Cloud Atlas to be rejected.
 They will call it messy, or complicated, or undecided whether it's trying to say something New Agey-profound or not.
 And we're wrestling with the same things that Dickens and Hugo and David Mitchell and Herman Melville were wrestling with.
 We're wrestling with those same ideas, and we're just trying to do it in a more exciting context than conventionally you are allowed to. ...
 We don't want to say, 'We are making this to mean this.'
 What we find is that the most interesting art is open to a spectrum of interpretation."

 Cast

-Tom Hanks has come to praise Cloud Atlas heavily in the years that followed its release.
+Tom Hanks has come to praise Cloud Atlas strongly in the years since its release.
 In 2013, he stated "I've seen it three times now and discovered, I swear to God, different, profound things with each viewing."
-In a 2017 interview, he called it "a movie that altered my entire consciousness," stating, "it's the only movie I've been in that I've seen more than twice."
+In a 2017 interview, he called it "a movie that altered my entire consciousness," saying, "it's the only movie I've been in that I've seen more than twice."
+In a 2021 interview, Hanks called it one of his three favorite films to make, saying "We shot it on a hope and a dream and nothing but a circle of love... we were part of this big, massive ensemble of fantastic people who were just trying to do the hardest, best work on a deep throw... that whole movie was such a deep throw that making it was magical."

-Halle Berry stated in an interview, "It would be impossible to explain what I really feel or think about the film.
+Halle Berry said in an interview, "It would be impossible to explain what I really feel or think about the film.
 It exists on so many different levels. ...
 I love the totality of all the characters."
 She talked about playing characters belonging to other ethnicities, and playing a male: "This is so poignant for an actor and someone like me, to be able to shed my skin ... you know, to do something that I would have never been able to do.
 If it were not for this kind of project, I still wouldn't have done that."